BenjaminCharlton/FluentValidationForMassTransit/README.md

 ```
 5. In `Startup.ConfigureServices`, when you call `AddMassTransit`, you will then specify your transport mode on the `IServiceCollectionBusConfigurator`
 such as `UsingInMemory` or `UsingRabbitMQ` etc. Through that, you can use the fluent API to get an instance of `IReceiveEndpointConfigurator`.
 That is where you can specify (using the extension method in this package) `UseFluentValidationForMassTransit`.
-Pass as an arguemnt your instance of
+Pass as an argument your instance of
 `IBusRegistrationContext`.
 An example is below:
 ```
         services.AddMassTransit(services =>